motoharu-gosuto/psvcd/README.md

 PS Vita game cart requires special initialization sequence before game cart can be read.
 This sequence can not be reproduced at current point.
 Though it is already partially known.
 To bypass this initialization a simple trick can be used:
-- Allow real PS Vita to initialize game cart.
+- Allow real instance of PS Vita to initialize game cart.
 - Then connect custom board.
 - Then disconnect PS Vita.
 - Now you can read game cart.

-Make sure that during these steps game cart is always powered.
+Make sure that during these steps game cart is always powered with 3.3V.

 Required parts are:
 - SV5, SV6, SV7: Three 1x10 2.54mm female headers.